telecom-se/hpp/lab1-MechanicalSympathy/README.md

 > Task (optional) : What happen in the C++ version if the data are in a 2D array (int[][]) with the `-O3` flag ?

+> Task (optional) :  be brave and dive into a [modern benchmark about branch predictions](https://blog.cloudflare.com/branch-predictor/#footnotes)

 ## On optimization automation

 Until now, what we have discovered suggest that the developer must be aware on how he/she store and traverse data, which implies a careful trade-off between data layout and algorithms being used.